 No Toxic Metals

 I would like to see toxic metals declared and reduced to the most minimal trace level (that is inevitable in natural products and minerals).
 Many products are actually moving towards toxic metals used as “safer” flame retardants like aluminum-based chemicals or antimicrobials (silver or copper), which is a problem in my opinion.

 Phthalates should be eliminated from household products.
 Replacement plasticizers need to be disclosed, and we need to know more about their toxicity and leaching from the products.

 Most biocides should be disclosed and avoided.

 Products I Recommend

 I always choose zero-VOC materials when available.
-You can find zero-VOC options for wallboards, insulation, siding, sheathing, flooring, paints, sealers, caulking, grout, thin set, tiles, beds, furniture, flashing, windows, roofing, and underlayments.
+You can find zero-VOC options for wallboards, insulation, siding, sheathing, flooring, paints, caulking, grout, thin set, tiles, beds, furniture, and windows.

 Corinne Segura is a Building Biologist Practitioner with 8 years of experience helping others create healthy homes.

 Did you find this post helpful?
 If so you can buy me a coffee to support the research behind this blog.
 Thank you!